Chapter 10 : 9- The Returning Enemy

-“You don’t think its more Death Eaters do you?”
+“You don’t think it’s more Death Eaters do you?”
 She asked as Harry put his robes on.

 He didn’t answer but simply said “I’ll keep you up to date.”

 As he was about to leave the room, he heard Ginny say “I love you.”
-And he stopped in the door way and said back “I love you too.”
-And he continued downstairs.

 As he entered the reached the bottom of the stairs, he found that the light was on in the kitchen.
 “Going out, master?” and Kreacher came out of the kitchen with a vial of dark blue potion on a tray.

 He stepped out of the fireplace and found himself in Kingsley’s office.
-It was a spacious room with dark-red wallpaper.
+It was a handsome, spacious room with dark-red wallpaper.
 A chandelier floated a few inches below the cream white ceiling and, along one side of the room, cabinets full of ministerial information.
 Kingsley was sitting at one side of his dark brown desk and on the other side was a short, tanned, balding man with a long black beard that reached down to his stomach.
 He also had a black eye, a cut across his cheek and his robes had gashes in them.

 But before they could say a word to one another, the sound of fire once again emanated from the fireplace and Natasha Walton appeared through the emerald flames.

-“Thank you both for coming” Kingsley said.
+“Thank you both for coming.”
+Kingsley said.
 Although he sounded professional and calm, Harry knew him well enough to distinguish the tiredness in Kingsley’s voice.
 “Dagfinn, this is my Head of the Auror Office, Harry Potter and my Head of Magical Law Enforcement, Natasha Walton.
 Harry, Tasha, this is Dagfinn Boyson, he is the Head of Magical Law Enforcement at the Scandinavian Ministry.”
 And with a wave of his wand Kingsley conjured up two more chairs for Harry and Natasha and the two of them took a seat.